dotnet/core/bug-bounty-preview-scopes.md

 Documenation of security bugs for preview features are only in scope for the current released version of .NET

-Please read the .NET bug bounty [terms and conditions](https://www.microsoft.com/en-us/msrc/bounty-dot-net-core) before submitting your bug report.
-To be eligible for a bounty you must submit your bug report through the Microsoft Security Response Center (MSRC).
+Read the .NET bug bounty [terms and conditions](https://www.microsoft.com/en-us/msrc/bounty-dot-net-core) before submitting your bug report.
+To be eligible for a bounty, you must submit your bug report through the Microsoft Security Response Center (MSRC).

 ## In-scope preview features in the current release (.NET 6)